 Language As Society’s Mirror

 Some people may argue that these concerns are unimportant, but it is important to be aware of the debate.
-When you consider that language is the primary filter through which we perceive the world, it’s obvious that it affects how we relate to and make judgements about one another.
+When you consider that language is the primary filter through which we perceive the world, it’s obvious that it affects how we relate to and make judgements about others.
 Part of any attempt to create a society in which all people have equal opportunities and freedoms is to use language that no longer excludes certain groups or creates unconscious bias.

 Today’s society is more openly diverse than ever.
 Women’s liberation and increased visibility for LGBTQ+ individuals has opened our eyes to the insufficiency of our inherited language to describe the full spectrum of human life.
 Our attention has been drawn to the dismaying fact that social inequality is mirrored and perpetuated in our everyday speech.